pnikolaid/pnikolaid.github.io/_pages/publications.md

 * Bandwidth Demand Estimator: monitors online the traffic state of the network slice (number of users, number of queued bits, channel conditions, etc.) and outputs the number of resources needed to deliver the desired QoS.

-* Network Slice Multiplexer: decides which bandwidth demands to accept if the provisioned resources are not enough to accept all of them.
+* Network Slice Multiplexer: decides online which bandwidth demands to accept if the provisioned resources are not enough to accept all of them.

+Overall, this architecture was originally developed for the radio access part of network slices.
+So the two network functions described previously run at the base station of the network and the bandwidth demand corresponds to the physical resource blocks used by the MAC scheduler of the network slice.